InternetHealthReport/rpki-history/README.md

 ### `/vrp`

-Parameters:
+Returns the list of covering VRPs for a prefix at a specific time, time range, or at the latest dump time if no time parameter is specified.

+Mandatory parameters:

 * `prefix`: The prefix for which to return covering VRPs.

+There are two types of time parameters, which are mutually exclusive: Point-in-time and time range.
+For a time range only one bound can be specified, in which case the returned list will include *all* earlier/later data available.

+Point-in-time:

-* `timestamp` (optional): The timestamp (in `%Y-%m-%dT%H:%M:%S` [assumes UTC] or unix epoch format) for which to check the status.
-If omitted, use the latest available dump time.
+* `timestamp`: The timestamp (in `%Y-%m-%dT%H:%M:%S` [assumes UTC] or unix epoch format) for which to return VRPs.

-Returns the list of covering VRPs for the specified prefix at the specified time, or at the latest dump time if no timestamp is specified.
+Time range:

+* `timestamp__gte`: The start of the time range (inclusive; in `%Y-%m-%dT%H:%M:%S`[assumes UTC] or unix epoch format) for which to return VRPs.
+* `timestamp__lte`: The end of the time range (inclusive; in `%Y-%m-%dT%H:%M:%S` [assumes UTC] or unix epoch format) for which to return VRPs.

-`visible` refers to the timespan (containing the specified timestamp) during which the VRP was *continuously* visible, i.e., present in the dumps.
+`visible` refers to the timespan during which the VRP was *continuously* visible, i.e., present in the dumps.
 Thus, if a VRP is missing from a dump, a new entry with a separate `visible` range is created. **This time is unrelated to the validity time (`Not before`/`Not after`) of the ROA!**

 ```json
 // /vrp?prefix=8.8.8.0/24